 X-Ray Technologist Salary

-The average pay for an X-Ray Technologist is $22.60 per hour.
+The average rate for an X-Ray Technologist is $22.65 per hour.
 A skill in Computed Tomography (CT) is associated with high pay for this job.
-Pay for this job does not change much by experience, with the most experienced earning only a bit more than the least.

 Job Description for X-Ray Technologist